iDavi/iDavi/README.md

-swe, information systems student @ university of sao paulo and wizard in my free time
+swe, student @ university of sao paulo and wizard in my free time

 sometimes i'm dreaming